 Line 13a.
-Enter any social security benefits (before deduction of Medicare premiums) you (and your spouse if filing jointly) received for 2015 that are not taxable.
-Also, enter any tier 1 railroad retirement benefits treated as social security that are not taxable.
+Enter any social security benefits (before deduction of Medicare premiums) you (and your spouse if filing jointly) received for 2018 that aren't taxable.
+Also, enter any tier 1 railroad retirement benefits treated as social security that aren't taxable.

-If any of your social security or equivalent railroad retirement benefits are taxable, the amount to enter on this line is generally the difference between the amounts entered on Form 1040A, line 14a and line 14b, or Form 1040, line 20a and line 20b.
+If any of your social security or equivalent railroad retirement benefits are taxable, the amount to enter on this line is generally the difference between the amounts entered on Form 1040, line 5a and line 5b.

-If your social security or equivalent railroad retirement benefits are reduced because of workers' compensation benefits, treat the workers' compensation benefits as social security benefits when completing Schedule R (Form 1040A or 1040), line 13a.
+If your social security or equivalent railroad retirement benefits are reduced because of workers' CAUTION compensation benefits, treat the workers' compensation benefits as social security benefits when completing Schedule R (Form 1040), line 13a.

 Line 13b.
-Enter the total of the following types of income that you (and your spouse if filing jointly) received for 2015.
+Enter the total of the following types of income that you (and your spouse if filing jointly) received

-• Veterans' pensions (but not military disability pensions).

-• Any other pension, annuity, or disability benefit that is excluded from income under any provision of federal law other than the Internal Revenue Code.
-Do not include amounts that are treated as a return of your cost of a pension or annuity.
+- Veterans' pensions (but not military disability pensions). - Any other pension, annuity, or disability benefit that is excluded from income under any provision of federal law other than the Internal Revenue Code.
+Don't include amounts that are treated as a return of your cost of a pension or annuity.

-Do not include on line 13b any pension, annuity, or similar allowance for personal injuries or sickness resulting from active service in the armed forces of any country, or in the National Oceanic and Atmospheric Administration or the Public Health Service.
-Also, do not include a disability annuity payable under section 808 of the Foreign Service Act of 1980.
+Don't include on line 13b any pension, annuity, or similar allowance for personal injuries or sickness resulting from active service in the armed forces of any country, or in the National Oceanic and Atmospheric Administration or the Public Health Service.
+Also, don't include a disability annuity payable under section 808 of the Foreign Service Act of 1980.